 • Chronic illness: Some illnesses that weaken the immune system, such as HIV and diabetes, make UTIs more likely.

-To diagnose a UTI, a doctor will ask the person about their symptoms and carry out a physical examination.
+A doctor will ask the person about their symptoms to diagnose a UTI and perform a physical examination.
 They are also likely to request a urine sample.
-If a certain number of white blood cells are present in the sample, they can indicate an infection.
+If a certain number of white blood cells are present in the sample, it can indicate an infection.

-The doctor will often send the urine sample to a laboratory where technicians will grow a culture and further analyze the bacteria to determine what antibiotics will work best.
+The doctor sends the urine sample to a laboratory, where technicians grow a culture and further analyze the bacteria to determine which antibiotics work best.

 As bacteria cause UTIs, antibiotics are the most effective treatment.
 It is important to take the right antibiotics at the correct dosage for a UTI, so a person should not reuse old prescriptions or self-medicate.

-Sometimes, the first course of treatment does not work for a UTI.
+Sometimes, the first course of treatment for a UTI does not work.
 If this happens, a doctor may alter the dosage, change the antibiotics, or recommend intravenous (IV) antibiotics.
-People should call the doctor if their symptoms get worse after taking antibiotics or do not significantly improve within a few days.
+People should call the doctor if their symptoms worsen after antibiotics or do not significantly improve within a few days.

 Some people experience recurring UTIs.
 In these cases, a doctor may order further tests, such as an ultrasound scan or cystoscopy, to determine the root cause.

 Treating a UTI at home has risks.
 Without treatment, the infection can spread.
-However, about 25–42% of UTIs in females resolve on their own.
+However, about 20% of female UTIs resolve independently.

 Some home remedies may help people with recurring UTIs.
 These remedies include: